 Stop focusing on one number.
 Use this checklist:

 • Step 1: Choose Your Weave & Feel.
-Do you prefer crisp & cool (Percale) or smooth & warm (Sateen)?
+Do you prefer crisp & cool (Percale) or smooth & warm (Sateen), like hotel sateen bedding set?

 • Step 2: Check the Material.
 Look for “Long-Staple Cotton,” “Egyptian,” or “Supima®.”